My Dream Is Yours

-My Dream Is Yours is a 1949 Technicolor musical romantic comedy film starring Jack Carson, Doris Day, and Lee Bowman.
+My Dream Is Yours is a 1949 American Technicolor musical romantic comedy film directed by Michael Curtiz and starring Jack Carson, Doris Day, and Lee Bowman.
+This was a loose remake of the 1934 Twenty Million Sweethearts, starring Dick Powell and Ginger Rogers.

 Plot

 The film opens in Los Angeles, where Doug Blake is dumped as a manager by Gary Mitchell.
 He goes to New York City to find a new singer to replace Gary on the Hour of Enchantment radio show.
 While in New York, he discovers Martha Gibson turning records in a jukebox factory.
-He takes her to Los Angeles and tries to introduce her to Felix Hofer.
+He takes her to Los Angeles and tries to introduce her to Felix Hofer, a rich sponsor.
 His efforts lead to a series of communication failures.
+In addition, he learns that Martha is the widow of soldier who died during World War II and has a small son, Freddie.

 Meanwhile, Martha has begun to fall in love with Gary.
 Doug takes her to a party at Gary's house where Gary gets drunk and is unable to sing on his radio program.
 Martha replaces him and becomes successful.
 Gary, whose ego has driven away all of the people who once helped him, cannot find anyone who will hire or even represent him.
 Knowing how Martha feels about Gary, Doug helps him come back, but Gary goes back to his old ways and drives Martha away.
 Martha then realizes that she really loves Doug and makes up with him.